steno-aarhus/registers-project-database/DST/Registers-and-variables/index.md

 ---
-title: "Registers and variables from DST"
+title: "DST Registers and variables"
 description: A description of all DST registers and variables in the projectdatabase.
 date: last-modified
 author: